ShwanMario/ASWD/README.md

 imageio=2.8.0

 # Running the experiments
 This code allows you to evaluate the performances of GANs trained with different variants of sliced-based Wasserstein distance on the CIFAR10 dataset.
-To train and test the model, run the following commands.
+To train and evaluate the model, run the following commands.

 ```
 python main.py  --model-type ASWD --dataset CIFAR --epochs 200 --num-projection 1000 --batch-size 512 --lr 0.0005